A new £9.2 million Industrial Energy Efficiency Accelerator to help strengthen the global competitiveness of British industry

 Where appropriate, demonstrating sites and technology innovators will also receive project de-risking and incubation support to help them deploy projects, build a sales pipeline, and raise finance.

-The competition will be open from September 2017 to Summer 2018, with full details to be announced.
+The competition will be open from October 2017 to September 2018 (or until funding exhausted).

 View the introductory slides which provide an introduction and overview of the IEEA, including key considerations for potential applicants such as the competition schedule, application process and eligibility criteria.